-Systems for hyperbaric evacuation shall be designed so that the divers can be evacuated from the chamber complex using two independent units.
-Each unit shall be able to evacuate all the divers at pressure.
+Systems for hyperbaric evacuation of saturation divers shall be designed so that the divers can be evacuated from the chamber complex using two independent units.
+For saturation diving, each unit shall be able to evacuate all the divers at pressure.